Two Christs era

 6) Revisit your "Objective,"

 I mean the reason you started.
 Why are you there?
 I wish I had revisited my objectives much more often.
 That's why I'm telling you.
 At the start of every school year or term, you need to figure out something...........
-Only you can decide what that is, and then you need to take one positive away from what you figured out no matter what it is.
+Only you can decide what that is, and then you need to take one positive away from what you figured out no matter what it is even if it is a negative situation.
+If you think you can't find a positive out of a negative, think again, if it's a situation, their is positive charge there or you can't get a negative charge, sometimes the silver lining is buried to the point where you can't see it and you need ultra binoculars, fine spectacles or a high powered magnifying glass.
+Sometimes you even find the positive years later, like I did and that's still something and quite okay.

 I cannot explain 1-6 much more except in my terms.
 Only you can find your way like I had to.
 Like all the others who have been where you are at.
-I found that my objective was to learn, to study.
-That's not a career.
+I found that my objective was to learn, to study, to fail and to find the LORD through Jesus Christ.
+It's not a career for me, it is my life to be and remain Holy in Christ.
 An objective is more like a "point" you are making.

 Did you learn anything at all from this post?
 Are you sure?